Picturesque town of Marlow

 The Stanley Spencer Gallery, Cookham

-A short drive, or train journey, brings you to the beautiful village of Cookham and its adjacent village of Coookham Dean.
-As well as being the perfect location for walks along the Thames, and the inspiration for Kenneth Grahame’s ‘Wild Woods’, Cookham it was also the home of the artist Stanley Spencer and has a wonderful gallery and museum in his memory which has recently been the subject of major renovation and improvement.
+A short drive or train journey, or for those who prefer an hours walk, brings you to the beautiful village of Cookham and its adjacent village of Coookham Dean.
+As well as being the perfect location for walks along the Thames, and the inspiration for Kenneth Grahame’s ‘Wild Woods’, Cookham was also the home of the artist Stanley Spencer and has a wonderful gallery and museum in his memory which has recently been the subject of major renovation and improvement.
 From the gallery, you can follow a walk which takes you past the beautiful settings featured in many of his paintings.

 The Old Vicarage is a short drive from the renowned town of Henley, and for the more energetic, a spectacular walk upstream, along the Thames Path, making it the perfect location for those visiting the Henley Royal Regatta and the Henley Festival of Music and Arts.
 The town however has something to offer in all seasons and for everyone.